revel/revel.github.io/manual/organization.md

 The `app/` directory contains the source code and templates for your application.

-- `app/controllers`
-- `app/models`
-- `app/views`

-Revel requires:

-- All templates are under `app/views`
+- `app/controllers/` - All controllers are required here
-- All controllers are under `app/controllers`
+- `app/views` - All templates are required here

 Beyond that, the application may organize its code however it wishes.
-Revel will watch all directories under `app/` and rebuild the app when it notices any changes.
-Any dependencies outside of `app/` will not be watched for changes -- it is the developer's responsibility to recompile when necessary.
+Revel will [watch](../manual/appconf.html#watch) all directories under `app/` and rebuild when it notices any changes.
+Any dependencies outside of `app/` will not be watched for changes, it is the developer's responsibility to recompile when necessary.

-Additionally, Revel will import any packages within `app/` (or imported [modules](modules.html)) that contain `init()` functions on startup, to ensure that all of the developer's code is initialized.
+Additionally, Revel will import any packages within `app/` (or imported [modules](../modules/index.html)) that contain `init()` functions on startup, to ensure that all of the developer's code is initialized.

 The `app/init.go` file is a conventional location to register all of the